sweglarz/rick-and-morty-browser/README.md

 # Rick and Morty - browser
-Here you can see the current state =>
 ## Description
 Search for your favorite characters using this browser!
 Have fun! => [Click](https://sweglarz.github.io/rick-and-morty-browser/)